The Top 8 Policies to Include in Your Employee Handbook

 A quick reminder about at-will employment

-If there isn’t an agreement clearly stated, then this type of employment is assumed in all states besides the Treasure State (also known as Montana).
+If there isn’t an agreement clearly stated in your employee handbook, then this type of employment is assumed in all states besides the Treasure State (also known as Montana).

 2. Code of conduct